Napoleon’s View of Love|Who Was the One Woman an Emperor Couldn’t Possess?

 The Scent of Love—and the First Unease

-To the young general in his world of marching boots and cannon fire, she seemed a creature from another realm.
+To the young general, who had lived in a world filled with the sound of marching boots, she appeared almost like a creature from another world.

-And in that vulnerability lay Napoleon’s deepest humanity.
+And in that defenselessness, Napoleon’s humanity shone brightest.

 A Love Out of Sync